chrultrabook/docs/docs/installing-macos.md

     * This is not a one click setup thing.
 It usually takes one or more weeks to have a stable hack.
 * A USB drive
   * 4 gigabytes or more for a online installer;
-  * 32 gigbytes or more for offline installer
+  * 32 gigabytes or more for offline installer
 * The ability to use a command prompt
   * We won't help you if you don't know how to cd to a directory.